-HBMSU Honours Distinguished Graduates Of Professional Programmes And Distinguished Academic Achievers
+HBMSU honours distinguished graduates of professional programmes and distinguished academic achievers

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Hamdan Bin Mohammed Smart University (HBMSU) hosted a ceremony to honour graduates of its professional programmes and distinguished academic achievers.
-The event reinforced the University's steadfast commitment to fostering a culture of excellence and promoting lifelong learning.
-It also reflects the University's strategic aim to equip national talent with essential knowledge and future-ready competencies, as well as the nation's drive towards a knowledge-based economy.
+(MENAFN- Orient Planet Group) Dubai, April 15, 2025: Hamdan Bin Mohammed Smart University (HBMSU) hosted a ceremony to honour graduates of its professional programmes and distinguished academic achievers.
+The event reinforced the University’s steadfast commitment to fostering a culture of excellence and promoting lifelong learning.
+It also reflects the University's strategic aim to equip national talent with essential knowledge and future-ready competencies, as well as the nation’s drive towards a knowledge-based economy.

+The graduation ceremony underscored the University’s forward-looking vision to design agile and innovative educational and training pathways tailored to the evolving needs of key sectors, such as business management, quality, banking, healthcare, environment, and smart learning.
+Through these efforts, HBMSU aims to empower learners to drive innovation and progress within these vital domains.

+During the ceremony, the names of all academically distinguished learners and graduates from professional programmes were unveiled.
+This was reflective of HBMSU's commitment to honouring the efforts of learners, celebrating their academic excellence, and fostering a culture of continuous learning and leadership.

 Legal Disclaimer: